How to clean a washing machine: Top tips and the best products to use

 Updated on

 Just because your washing machine cleans your clothes and makes them smell fresh, doesn’t mean it also shouldn't be cleaned from time to time.
-If you've recently noticed your clothes are smelling a little musty, then it might mean your washing machine is ready for a good clean.
+If you've recently noticed your clothes are smelling a little musty, it might be a sign that your washing machine is ready for a good clean.

 Every week it works hard to banish stains from your favourite garments, as well as remove dirt and bacteria, so it’s important to use some of your top cleaning tips to make sure it gets a good cleaning once a month so it can continue doing its job well.

 Luckily, cleaning your washing machine is easier than you might think, and there are plenty of products that can do the job for you.
 Not sure where to start?
-Just follow these simple steps below to help keep it in tip top condition.
+Just follow these simple steps and hacks to keep it in tip top condition.

 How to clean a washing machine

 While you might feel confident disconnecting your washing machine, it can be hard to know how to clean it.
-Any leftover fabric conditioner and detergent that’s leftover from your wash will build up over time and can lead to mold and your washing machine smelling bad.
-Here’s how you can give it a deep clean:
+Any leftover fabric conditioner and detergent that’s leftover from your wash will build up over time and can lead to mold and bad smells.
+Here’s how you can give it a deep clean -

 • Rinse and spin - once your washing machine has completed its cycle, pop it back on for another rinse and spin.
 This is just to make sure all the bleach has been washed away.